Unito raises $10.5M to help workplace collaboration tools speak to each other – TechCrunch

-Startup productivity tools have never been better, but that’s led to employees being more passionate than ever about the tools that they want to use themselves.
+Startup productivity tools have never been better, but that’s led to employees being more passionate than ever about the tools they want to use themselves.
 PMs don’t want to use Jira, engineers don’t want to mess with Trello and keeping everyone happy can mean replicating processes again and again.

 Montreal-based Unito is building software that helps these platforms communicate with each other so teams can keep their favorite tools without bringing the company to a crawl.
-The startup has just closed a $10.5 million Series A round led by Bessemer Venture Partners with participation from existing investors Mistral Venture Partners, Real Ventures, and Tom Williams.
+The startup has just closed a $10.5 million Series A round led by Bessemer Venture Partners with participation from existing investors Mistral Venture Partners, Real Ventures and Tom Williams.

 Unito’s tool works by collaborating among most of the major workplace productivity software suites’ APIs and automatically translating an action in one piece of software to the others.
 Updates, comments and due dates can then sync across each of the apps, allowing employees to only interact with the software that’s best for their job.